pcattori/blog/content/posts/tidy-processes.md

 ## Solution

-The solution is to recursively kill all the children processes :skull::[^1]
+The solution is to recursively kill :skull: all the children processes:[^1]
 [^1]: Yikes, OS programming is violent...

 ```python